Automatic rifle

 An automatic rifle is a type of autoloading rifle that is capable of fully automatic fire.
 Automatic rifles are generally select-fire weapons capable of firing in semi-automatic and automatic firing modes (some automatic rifles are capable of burst-fire as well).
 Automatic rifles are distinguished from semi-automatic rifles in their ability to fire more than one shot in succession once the trigger is pulled.
 Most automatic rifles are further subcategorized as battle rifles or assault rifles.

 History

+Maxim

+In June 1883 Hiram Maxim filed his first patent to do with automatic firearms covering semi-automatic and fully automatic Winchester and Martini-Henry rifles as well as an original automatic rifle and blowback- and recoil-operated machine guns, both single and multi-barrelled.

 Mannlicher

 In 1885 Ferdinand Mannlicher made an experimental self-loader based on work begun in 1883 in both semi-automatic and fully automatic modes.
 It was an impractical failure due to fouling by its black powder ammunition, but it influenced later designs.
 Furthermore, Mannlicher produced smokeless powder automatic rifles from the early 1890s onwards until his death in 1904.

 Cei-Rigotti

 One of the world's first automatic rifles was the Italian Cei-Rigotti.
-This rifle started out as an 1886 gas-operated conversion of the Vetterli rifle, which received positive approval and was even adopted after further refinements in 1895 for the Royal Italian Navy but although up to 2000 rifles were ordered for as yet unknown reasons the order never came through.
+This rifle started out as an 1891 gas-operated conversion of the Vetterli rifle, which received positive approval and was even adopted after further refinements in 1895 for the Royal Italian Navy, but although up to 2000 rifles were ordered, the order never came through for as yet unknown reasons.
 Another version of the Cei-Rigotti was presented in 1900, these 6.5mm Carcano or 7.65×53mm gas-operated, selective-fire carbines attracted considerable attention at the time.
 They used 10-, 20- and 50-round box magazines.
 The Cei-Rigotti had several failings, including frequent jams and erratic shooting.
 In the end, no Army took an interest in the design and the rifle was abandoned before it could be further developed.
 Although the rifle was never officially adopted by any military, aside from the 1895 variant which never came through, it was tested extensively by the Italian Army during the lead-up to the First World War.